just-a-pony/avm/README.md

 ## Support {#support}

 This library is an open source project supported by its community.
-Please please email https://aomedia.org/contact/ for help.
+Please email https://aomedia.org/contact/ for help.

 ## Bug reports {#bug-reports}